LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 high melee skill of opponents.

-The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skills menu, accessible via the `#` command, which summarizes all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.
+The current pointman's melee bonus, armor modifier and other detailed stats can be viewed in the skill menu, accessible via the `#` command, which summarizes all the stats conferred by organs and conditions listed in the organ menu, invoked by `@`.